 - 1.1.
-This Safety Guide supersedes the Safety Guide on Radiation Protection and Radioactive Waste Management in the Design and Operation of Research Reactors that was issued as IAEA Safety Standard Series No. NS-G-4.6 in 2008was developed under the IAEA programme for safety standards for research reactors, which covers all the important areas of research reactor safety.
-It supplements and elaborates upon the Safety Requirements publication on Safety of Research Reactors, IAEA Safety Standards Series No. SSR-3 [1] by presenting recommendations on the best practices, based on international experience, to meet the safety requirements of Ref.
-[1] and those of the Radiation Protection and Safety of Radiation Sources: International Basic Safety Standards for Protection against Ionizing Radiation and for the Safety of Radiation Sources, IAEA Safety Standards Series No. GSR Part 3 [2]. - 1.2.
-Research reactors, including critical assemblies and subcritical assemblies, vary greatly in their structure, power levels and applications.
+This Safety Guide was developed under the IAEA programme for safety standards for research reactors, which covers all the important areas of research reactor safety.
+It supplements and elaborates upon the Safety Requirements publication on Safety of Research Reactors [1] by presenting recommendations on the best practices, based on international experience, to meet the safety requirements of Ref.
+[1] and those of the International Basic Safety Standards for Protection against Ionizing Radiation and for the Safety of Radiation Sources [2]. - 1.2.
+Research reactors vary greatly in their structure, power levels and applications.
 They are usually flexible in their modes of operation and allow ready access to the reactor core.
-Additionally, some research reactors may have in-core experimental devices, which may include fissile materials, while others may have individual high pressure liquid or gas loops leading from the core region to an external cooler or measurement station., Requirement 84 of SSR-3 [1], states that "The operating organization for a research reactor facility shall establish and implement a radiation protection programme" and Requirement 85 states that "Appropriate radiation protection programmes-The operating organization for a research reactor facility shall establish and implement a programme for the management of and radioactive waste, management programmes have should to be established, therefore, with sSpecial attention should be paid to experimental facilities, and experiments and production of radioisotopes.
+Additionally, some research reactors may have in-core experimental devices, which may include fissile materials, while others may have individual high pressure liquid or gas loops leading from the core region to an external cooler or measurement station.
+Appropriate radiation protection programmes and radioactive waste management programmes have to be established, therefore, with special attention to experimental facilities and experiments.